-Creator of Soulsound Agency and the Soulsound.co.uk website and resource centre, Darry de la Soul has been an engineer and educator.
+Creator of Soulsound Agency and the Soulsound.co.uk website and resource centre, Darry de la Soul, has been an engineer and educator.
 She is passionate about taking the knowledge she and other engineers have gained through experience and passing it on and helping qualified people find work.

 Darryn found herself getting into the world of audio for the same reason many have, because of her love of music.
-While managing a London night club for much of her late 20s, she was more interested with the DJ equipment than tallying the nightly bar take.
+While managing a London night club for much of her late 20s, she was more interested in the DJ equipment than tallying the nightly bar take.
 This prompted her to attend a specialist audio engineering college where she studied studio sound (live sound was not available as an option).
 Darryn recalls the course was “a revelation in fabulousness and wonder, and I had the time of my life whilst studying.”

 Darryn considers herself a bit of an all-rounder, not specializing in FOH or Monitors, Studio or Live.
-Her very first engineering job was as full-time assistant in the London venue- 93 Feet East.
+Her very first engineering job was as a full-time assistant in the London venue- 93 Feet East.
 It was unusual in two ways; One- to start out in an assistant position and Two- that the venue had two full-time engineers.
-Her job was as assistant to engineer Paul Epworth of Adele fame, whom Darryn has called ‘a total genius’.
+Her job was as assistant to engineer Paul Epworth of Adele fame, whom Darryn has called ‘a total genius.’
 She credits Paul as helping her manage the crossover from studio to live sound with only a few ‘deeply embarrassing’ mishaps.
 She landed the job after assisting Paul on a Royksopp gig during which she managed to fix their sampler.

 The venue had a capacity of around 200 and had a Funktion One system installed.
 Darryn quickly became a devoted fan of the purple boxes.

-“After I went freelance, I spent a lot of time working in night clubs and with one particular promoter who did a lot of obscure electronics, and fabulous electronics/classical crossover events.
-My secret name for these was “Spawn of the Aphex Twin” and I had enormous amounts of fun making things go with low budgets, in odd spaces and with spectacularly odd humans.”
+“After I went freelance, I spent a lot of time working in nightclubs and with one particular promoter who did a lot of obscure electronics, and fabulous electronics/classical crossover events.
+My secret name for these was “Spawn of the Aphex Twin,” and I had enormous amounts of fun making things go with low budgets, in odd spaces, and with spectacularly odd humans.”

 Darryn faced many of the same obstacles that we all do starting out like; “earning enough money to pay the rent (even the assistant’s job paid so badly I was paying my utility bills on credit cards), spiraling debt, and once I’d started freelancing, having no-one but my own mistakes to learn from.”